Below are our adult fellowship and Bible study groups currently open for new members.

-This informal discussion with time for lots of questions will be led by Scot Jaynes, Sundays at 10:00 AM at church.
+This informal discussion with time for lots of questions is held Sundays at 10:00 AM at church, after the 9:00 AM worship service.

 The Women’s Book Club is open to all women and meets the third Wednesday of each month, year-round, at 6:30 PM at the Lodge on the Green at the Shawnee Golf Club.
 Join us!
 You do not need to read the book - we welcome all ladies at this monthly get together!